 An important factor in looking at Storrier’s work is the realisation that the burnished imagery is an authentic vision retrieved from his childhood memory – a kind of boys’ own landscape of the imagination.

 The year 1981 is significant as it marked the beginning of Storrier’s iconic burning rope experiments on the salt pans of Lake Mungo.
 The exhibition at the S.H.
-Ervin Gallery in November 2011 will consist of approximately 55 works including paintings, graphics and photography.
+Ervin Gallery in November 2011 comprises 55 works including paintings, graphics and photography.
 Works will be drawn from public galleries, private collections and the artist.